mongodb/docs-realm/examples/ios/README.md

 either clean up after themselves or not care whether a backend call really succeeded, just that it completed.

-> 💡 For example, the "Register Email" example will always try to register the
+> 💡 For example, the "Confirm Email" example will always try to confirm the
-> same user email address, but this will only succeed the first time for a given
+> user email address with a fake token, but this will always fail.
+No matter,
-> backend.
-No matter, just consider it a success if it reported the expected
+> just consider it a success if it reported the expected error message ("invalid
-> error message ("user already exists") and move on.
+> token data") and move on.

+The `TestSetup` class is the "primary class" for the test suite, which means Xcode will instantiate one before running any tests.
+This is where we call a function to delete any users and clear the host app of any data.

+### Shred the Anonymous User

+The iOS SDK recycles the same anonymous user until you remove them from the device.
+This can affect other test cases.
+If your test case signs in as an anonymous user, please remove the user from the device in your test's tearDown() method.
+See `MultipleUsers` for an example.

 ### Wait for Asynchronous Callbacks